 Green Bay Packers Hall of Famer Jesse Whittenton played in Green Bay from 1958 to 1964, winning two NFL Championships under legendary coach Vince Lombardi.
 Whittenton was revered by Lombardi and loved by the people he met in football and in his post-football career as a PGA Senior circuit golfer and course owner.
 Whittenton was twice diagnosed with cancer, the second diagnosis being terminal in March 2012.
 Two months later, Whittenton died by suicide at age 78.
-His widow, Barbara, donated his brain to the VA-BU-CLF Brain Bank.
+His widow, Barbara, donated his brain to the UNITE Brain Bank.
 Researchers there diagnosed him with Stage 3 (of 4) Chronic Traumatic Encephalopathy (CTE).

 Barbara Whittenton is sharing Jesse’s Legacy story to honor how special of a man he was and to encourage families of other former NFL players to donate their loved one’s brain after death.